-Goodwill was recognized in connection with the Hughes Acquisition and has been assigned to reporting units of our Hughes segment (see Note 11 for further discussion on segment reporting).
+Goodwill was recognized in connection with the Hughes Acquisition and has been assigned to reporting units of our Hughes segment.
 In connection with our final purchase price allocation of the Hughes Acquisition, we made adjustments to increase deferred tax assets with a corresponding adjustment to goodwill in 2012 as summarized in the table below:

-A mount
+Amount

-(In t housands)
+(In thousands)

 Balance as of December 31, 2011 \$ 516,198

 Adjustments (12,025)

-Balance as of June 30, 2012 \$ 504,173
+Balance as of September 30, 2012 \$ 504,173

 We performed step one of our annual two-step test of impairment of such goodwill as of April 1, 2012.
 Step one involves a comparison of the estimated fair value of the reporting unit with its carrying amount, including goodwill.
 We estimated fair value of the reporting units using discounted cash flow techniques, which included significant assumptions about prospective financial information, terminal value and discount rates.
 Based on this quantitative test, we determined that the estimated fair values of the Hughes reporting units were in excess of the corresponding carrying amounts, including goodwill.
-Accordingly, we concluded that goodwill assigned to the Hughes segment is not impaired and it is not necessary to perform step two of the two-step goodwill impairment test.
+Accordingly, we concluded that goodwill assigned to the Hughes segment was not impaired and it was not necessary to perform step two of the two-step goodwill impairment test.